 WhatsApp is a free app and all the services it provides are free.
-However, you may need to pay to access the aircraft’s wifi service and that can be very expensive.
+However, you may need to pay to access the aircraft’s in-flight wi-fi network and that can be very expensive.

 Can you use WhatsApp on an international flight?

-Whether you are flying internationally, or domestically, actually makes no difference to your ability to use WhatsApp on a plane, or any other application, assuming that wifi is available on your flight.
+Whether you are flying internationally, or domestically, actually makes no difference to your ability to access WhatsApp on a plane, or any other application, assuming that wifi is available on your flight.

 WhatsApp allows you to contact others anywhere else in the world for no charge.

-Can you use WhatsApp without WiFi or data on a plane?
+Can you access WhatsApp without WiFi or data on a plane?

-Connecting to an aircraft’s wifi system is the only way you will be able to use WhatsApp on a plane.
+Connecting to an aircraft’s wi-fi system is the only way you will be able to access WhatsApp on a plane.

 Why can’t you make cellphone calls on a plane?

-There are two reasons why you are not allowed to make cell phone calls on a plane, or even have the cell phone capabilities of your phone switched on in flight.
+There are two reasons why you are not allowed to make cell phone calls on a plane, text on a plane or even have the cell phone capabilities of your phone switched on in flight.